 To answer the question ‘why would a couple take out a wedding loan?’ to cover the expenses of one memorable day, the answers are as varied and as personal as the individuals and the couples.

-- it can be a better option over using credit cards to cover expenses
+- It can be a better option to overuse credit cards to cover expenses

-The national average cost of a wedding is $33,391, but this figure can be reduced drastically by budgeting, setting priorities, and saving money wherever the opportunity arises.
+In 2021, the national average cost of a wedding is $23,000, but this figure can be reduced drastically by budgeting, setting priorities, and saving money wherever the opportunity arises.
 A smaller, private reception with an open wedding ceremony for everyone to attend is one option for cutting costs.
 The savings from the reception dinner can be applied to an upgraded honeymoon.

 Keep in mind that most people are aware of the expenses that go into throwing a wedding day extravaganza.
 Don’t feel as if taking offers from friends and associates that can possibly provide a free venue or other cost reductions such as a free DJ or photography services will take away from your special day.
 You should know how to save money on your wedding before considering financing a wedding.